cmungall/owljs/README.md

 You can use the pre-packaged scripts without any knowledge of the API.
 For more interactive hacking, you can use the REPL.
-Custom scripts can be built using the the [owl.js API](http://htmlpreview.github.io/?https://github.com/cmungall/owl.js/blob/master/docs/files/owl-js.html)
+Custom scripts can be built using the the [owljs API](http://htmlpreview.github.io/?https://github.com/cmungall/owljs/blob/master/docs/files/owl-js.html)

 ## Running Scripts